 Can I Cure Sleep Apnea Naturally?

-Yes, you can reduce or even cure mild sleep apnea at home without seeing a doctor.
+You can reduce or even cure mild sleep apnea at home without seeing a doctor.
 The most common natural method to stop sleep apnea is to lose weight.
-Many sleep apnea problems are linked to being overweight or gaining weight quickly.
+Weight gain frequently leads to sleep apnea issues.
 Keeping a healthy weight can be a natural way to try to solve sleep apnea.

 What Is the Root Cause of Sleep Apnea?

 The main cause of sleep apnea is being overweight.
 Extra body fat, especially around the neck, can put pressure on the airway.
-This pressure makes it harder for air to pass through, causing breathing problems during sleep.
+This pressure makes it harder for air to pass through your trachea.

 However, other factors can also contribute to sleep apnea, including genetics, age, and certain health conditions.
 For example, people with large tonsils or a small jaw may be more likely to experience airway blockages.